C4M-UofT/C4M-UofT.github.io/index.md

 (C4M) jupyter lab
 ```

 This will open a page in your browser.
 Use it to find `hello_world.ipynb` from the `resources` folder.

+> You will have to download the `hello_world` notebook from the [course website](https://c4m-uoft.github.io).

 Follow the instructions in the notebook to make sure you installed everything correctly.

 # Schedule